Auth

 -

-mTLS - This authentication type happens only between the core components of the Kubernetes cluster.
-The cluster contains a cluster wide CA which is created during the cluster installation.
-This follows the same process as browser and web server.
-The certificates and it's content is verified and validated using public keys.
+mTLS - This auth type happens only between the core components of the cluster.
+The cluster has a cluster-wide CA, created at install time.
+This follows the same process as a browser and web server.
+The certificates and their content are verified with public keys.

 -

-Service Accounts - This authentication type is for non-core components that are running in the cluster.
-Here the JWT tokens are issued once and can be used by the component to interact with the API server.
-These tokens are then sent in the Bearer header from the application using it.
-The API server only validates if the bearer token is really valid.
+Service Accounts - This auth type is for non-core components in the cluster.
+A JWT token is issued once.
+The component uses it to talk to the API server.
+It sends the token in the Bearer header.
+The API server just checks if the bearer token is valid.

-This is similar to what happens in OAuth process.
-The server receives the token in the client request.
-The server then sends the token to the Auth provider to check if this is valid.
+This is like the OAuth process.
+The server gets the token in the client request.
+It then sends the token to the Auth provider to check it.

-Since recent versions, the JWT tokens are short lived.
-The tokens provided have a default lifetime of just one hour.
-The kubelet on the node hosting the pod is responsible for requesting new tokens and update it in the pod.
+In recent versions, the JWT tokens are short lived.
+They last one hour by default.
+The kubelet on the pod's node requests new tokens and updates them in the pod.

-If an application wants to watch for changes of a specific resource via API server, it must first request for a service account which is then directly mounted into the requested pod.
+Say an app wants to watch a resource via the API server.
+It must first request a service account.
+That's mounted into the pod.

-The application inside the pod then already knows where to find it's token at the standard location.
-Then use it for all the Kubernetes API server calls.
+The app inside the pod knows where to find its token at the standard location.
+It uses it for all API server calls.

-Both mTLS and service accounts have their subjects in the certificates and JWT tokens respectively.
-The authorization module then uses this subject name to get it's roles to perform RBAC.
+Both mTLS and service accounts carry their subject.
+It's in the certificate or the JWT token.
+The authorization module uses this subject name to get its roles for RBAC.

 This information about subject to roles is also stored in etcd of the cluster.